zarr-developers/geozarr-spec/geozarr-spec.md

 ### Coordinate Reference System

-The **grid_mapping** CF variable defined by DataArray variable defines the coordinate reference system (CRS) used for the horizontal spatial coordinate values.
-The grid_mapping value indicates the Auxliary variable that holds all the CF attribute describing the CRS.
+The **grid_mapping** CF variable defined by the DataArray variable defines the coordinate reference system (CRS) used for the horizontal spatial coordinate values.
+The grid_mapping value indicates the auxiliary variable that holds all the CF attributes describing the CRS.

 ### Other CF Properties